vincentouma/Blog/README.md

 -A text  Editor
 -SQLALCHEMY/Database
 ## Getting Started
-* Clone this repository to your local computer.
+* Clone https://github.com/vincentouma/Blog.git  to your local computer.
 * Ensure you have python3.6 installed in your computer.
 * From the terminal navigate to the cloned project folder.
 * Create a virtual environment and access the folder via your virtual machine